To view the webinar, please visit: https://youtu.be/XirCUd67DkU

 What is the first date our department can request a new J-1 scholar to begin?

-Currently, the University has suspended all new J-1 scholar programs until at least June 1, 2020.
+The University has suspended all new J-1 scholar programs until further notice, and at least until August 1, 2020.
 As the situation evolves, this date may be extended.

-Why was June 1stselected as the postponed start date?
+Why was August 1st selected as the postponed start date?

-No one knows how long we will be asked to limit travel, but the Provost’s office took into consideration advice from the Department of State, which has asked that all sponsors suspend all incoming programs for a period of at least two months.
-OIS will continue to monitor the situation and the Provost’s office may decide to extend the June 1stdate if needed.
+No one knows how long we will be asked to limit travel, but the Provost’s office took into consideration advice from the Department of State, which has suspended all its government sponsored programs indefinitely.
+OIS will continue to monitor the situation and the Provost’s office may decide to extend the August 1st date if needed.